Dynkin automorphism actions on Gaudin algebras: Acknowledgments

 \section{Acknowledgments}

-The author is grateful to Tam{\'a}s Hausel for introducing him to the problem and Tam{\'a}s Hausel, Jakub L{\"o}wit, Oksana Yakimova and Nhok Tkhai Shon Ngo for fruitful discussions.
+The author is grateful to Tam{\'a}s Hausel for introducing him to the problem and Tam{\'a}s Hausel, Jakub L{\"o}wit, Nhok Tkhai Shon Ngo, Leonid Rybnikov and Oksana Yakimova for fruitful discussions.

 {\bfseries Funding:} The research was conducted during the Scientific Internship in 2023 at the Institute of Science and Technology Austria.
 The author worked on related topics during the ISTernsip Summer Program in 2022 at the Institute of Science and Technology Austria.
 The author was supported by the Inicjatywa Doskonałości - Uniwersytet Jagielloński science scholarship for master students.
 The author was partially supported by the NCN grant SONATA NCN UMO-2021/43/D/ST1/02290.